Warnings

 They need to know if you have any of these conditions:

--an unusual or allergic reaction to ipratropium, albuterol, atropine, other medicines, foods, dyes, or preservatives
+-An unusual or allergic reaction to ipratropium, albuterol, atropine, other medications, foods, dyes, or preservatives

 What should I watch for while using Combivent Respimat?

-Tell your doctor or health care professional if your symptoms do not improve.
-If your breathing gets worse while you are using this medicine, call your doctor right away.
-Do not stop using your medicine unless your doctor tells you to.
+Tell your care team if your symptoms do not improve.
+If your breathing gets worse while you are using this medication, call your care team right away.
+Do not stop using your medication unless your care team tells you to.

 Where should I keep my medicine?